Kiki-Dbg/Cryptopals-Crypto-Challenges/set_1/README.md

 **Reference:**
 [Set 1: Challenge 8](https://cryptopals.com/sets/1/challenges/8)
 **Cryptopals Hint:**
-Remember that the problem with ECB is that it is stateless and deterministic; the same 16 byte plaintext block will always produce the same 16 byte ciphertext.
+Remember the problem with ECB is that it is stateless and deterministic; the same 16 byte plaintext block will always produce the same 16 byte ciphertext.